aselshall/gwh/README.md

 ## Homework
 A weekly homework will be posted on Canvas.
 Each assignment is due by Sunday at 11:59 pm, unless otherwise posted on CANVAS.
 Few assignments are designed to include self-directed learning opportunities.
 This is to give you the opportunity to explore and experiment with engineering problems of your interest.

+## Project
+You are required to complete a project that involves analyzing field data to set up and calibrate groundwater models using MODFLOW for engineering design.
+Alternatively, you may propose your own project focused on labwork, fieldwork or modeling, subject to instructor approval before beginning.
+Graduate students may work individually or in groups of two.
+Undergraduates must work in groups of two or three.
+Self-directed projects may include up to five students, based on scope and instructor approval.

 ### Late Homework Policy
 - If you encounter challenges that may affect your ability to submit on time, please communicate with the instructor as early as possible to explore possible accommodations.
 - Deadline maybe extended for [execused absences](#Execused-Absence-Policy)